-Among the recurring stress dreams commonly reported by people, perhaps this is the most familiar: you show up at school only to realize that you’ve forgotten about a quiz or final exam.
+Among the recurring stress dreams commonly reported by people, perhaps this is the most familiar: you show up at school only to realize that you’ve forgotten about a test.

-Just reading that sparked anxiety, probably.
+Just reading that might have sparked anxiety.
 And who can blame you?
-It’s a stressful scene.
-Any number of consequences might befall you in this scenario.
+It’s a stressful scenario, one where any number of consequences might befall you.
 A failing grade—or, indeed, maybe a failed class or even failing out of school entirely.
 Perhaps a lost chance for success, or a failure to live up to one’s standards, shame at your foolishness, or embarrassment in front of your peers.

 What an awful feeling!
 If only you’d known!
 If only you’d remembered!
 If only—wait, hold it a minute.
 If only you’d remembered, you’d have done . . . what, exactly?

-Well, you’d have probably studied.
-You’d have reviewed your material, refreshed your memory.
-You’d have all the data top of mind.
-You’d be ready, then; you’d have prepared.
+Well, you probably would have studied.
+You’d have reviewed your material, refreshed your memory, lodged all the data at the top of your mind.
+You’d have prepared.

 Do you notice the root anxiety of this dream?
 Look deeper.
 See it?
 There it is: it’s unpreparedness.

 Our need for preparation also suggests a kind of inherent scatteredness to our daily experience of life.
-It implies that our energies, spiritual and mental, naturally fragment in many directions.
+Our energies, spiritual and mental, naturally fragment in many directions.
 To focus them fully requires an intentional, intervening practice of some kind.
 Like preparing to bake a recipe, spiritual preparation involves organizing the disparate ingredients of our attention so as to unify them toward a specific end.

 When we prepare, two things happen.